drshahizan/HPDP/portfolio/alydmia/readme.md

 ## About Me

-I am a passionate software developer with a love for clean and efficient code.
+I am a passionate in devoloping with a love for clean and efficient code.
 My goal is to create meaningful and elegant solutions to complex problems.
 I am experienced in a wide range of programming languages and technologies, and I am always eager to learn and take on new challenges.

 ---